Mildmay Chase Course

-It hasn’t always been onwards and upwards for the victors here though, as Mad Max (2010), Captain Conan (2013), Arzal (2016) and Finian’s Oscar (2018) all failed to win a single race after coming home in front in this – posting a combined record of 0 wins from 17 subsequent starts.
+It hasn’t always been onwards and upwards for the victors here though, as Mad Max (2010) and Captain Conan (2013) both failed to win a single race after coming home in front in this – posting a combined record of 0 wins from 16 subsequent starts.

 Six Year-Olds Dominate

 As a relatively new event on the racing calendar, it may take a while for a true picture of the trends for this race to emerge, but the early evidence would suggest that it is well worth paying particular attention to any six year olds in the field.
-It is admittedly early days for the race, but a record of seven wins from the first 11 renewals of the race (up to 2019) is pretty striking nonetheless.
+It is admittedly early days for the race, but a record of eight wins from the first thirteen renewals of the race (up to 2022) is pretty striking nonetheless.